Skip to main content

 Test #3 (100+ hours, more than anyone else): Most commonly used by STR hosts.
 Requires only about 18 minutes per day but demands tracking contractor and cleaner hours to ensure no one exceeds the owner.

-Qualifying activities: Guest communication, booking management, pricing decisions, cleaning coordination, supply purchasing, marketing, review management.
-Non-qualifying: reviewing financial statements, tax preparation, market research, arranging financing.
+Qualifying activities: Guest communication, booking management, pricing decisions, maintenance coordination, cleaning coordination, supply purchasing, marketing, and review management.

 NJ Municipal Registration: A Patchwork of Rules